tvadhisti/inventory_list/README.md

 **2. XML vs JSON vs HTML**

-XML, JSON, and HTML are all data delivery stack, but the differences are:
+XML, JSON, and HTML are all data delivery stack, but the differences are as follows:

 1. XML was designed to carry data and it is good to use when data structure flexibility and readability are important